EZ-Robotics/EZ-Template/ez-template-docs/docs/odom_general.md

 ### odom_xy_set()
-Sets the current x and y position of the robot.
+Sets the current X and Y coordinate for the robot.

-`x` double, expecting inches
+`x` new x value, in inches
-`y` double, expecting inches
+`y` new y value, in inches
 <Tabs
   groupId="odom_xy_set"
   defaultValue="proto"